Get 80% off your plan for your first 3 months*

 Key takeaways

-• Register your dropshipping business properly by obtaining a New Zealand Business Number (NZBN) and understanding your tax obligations, including GST registration if your turnover exceeds $60,000 annually.
+• Register your dropshipping business properly by obtaining a New Zealand Business Number (NZBN) and understanding your tax obligations, including GST registration if your turnover was at least $60,000 in the last 12 months or is expected to exceed that threshold annually.

 • Evaluate potential suppliers thoroughly by checking their product quality through samples, verifying shipping times to New Zealand, testing their customer service responsiveness, and ensuring platform compatibility before committing to partnerships.